michal-glos-brq/Bright/README.md

+# Are you tired of manually clicking you adverserial hardware buttons on your monitor to adjust you brightness?
+I was!
+Now, you can simply run this very simple GUI app and do it in a nice, cozy GUI!

 # Bright
 Simple brightness controlling GUI for external monitors using ddcutil. <br>
 Will discorover the monitors on it's own and provide the option to set their brightness from a GUI instead of the fucking hardware buttons ...